Documentation Index

 | Pass | Composite score meets the configured quality standard | No immediate action required.
 Monitor for trend changes over time. |

-| Review | Composite score falls in the borderline band between pass and fail thresholds | Recommend human review.
-Open the criteria breakdown to identify underperforming dimensions. |
+| Review | Composite score falls in the borderline band between pass and fail thresholds | Recommend human review of the call detail.
+Open the criteria breakdown to identify which dimensions are underperforming. |

 | Fail | Composite score falls below the configured minimum threshold | Prioritise for agent coaching.
-Use the per-criterion breakdown to identify specific improvement areas. |
+Use the per-criterion breakdown to identify specific improvement areas with transcript evidence. |

 | Skipped | Call duration was below the configured minimum threshold | No quality action required.
-Review skip threshold configuration if volume is unexpectedly high. |
+Skipped calls are excluded from all scoring calculations.
+Review the skip threshold configuration if the volume of skipped calls is unexpectedly high. |

 Call Detail Drawer

-- Composite score with status classification
+- Composite score with status classification.

-- Call metadata including duration, detected sentiment, and evaluation timestamp
+- Call metadata including duration, detected sentiment, and evaluation timestamp.

-- Flagged status indicator when the call has been manually flagged for human review
+- Flagged status indicator when the call has been manually flagged for human review.

 Manual Recording Upload

-- Select Upload Recordings from the Activities toolbar
+- Select Upload Recordings from the Activities toolbar.

-- Select the evaluation template to apply
+- Select the evaluation template to apply to the recordings.

-- Upload the recording file — supported formats: ZIP, MP4, WAV, MP3 (max 50 MB)
+- Upload the recording file.
+Supported formats are ZIP, MP4, WAV, and MP3 with a maximum file size of 50 MB.

-Configuration
+7. Configuration

 The Configuration tab is the central management interface for evaluation templates.
+Administrators create, modify, activate, and archive evaluation templates from this view.

 Evaluation Table